Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Expected Event Rate in Detector

 \section{Expected Event Rate in Detector}

-The CE$\nu$NS reaction cross section per unit detector mass can be two orders of magnitude larger than for IBD, potentially allowing for detectors in the kilogram range.
+The CE$\nu$NS reaction cross section per unit detector mass could be up to two orders of magnitude greater than that for IBD process, potentially allowing for detectors in the kilogram range.
 The expected signal event rate due to CE$\nu$NS is given by

-where $M_{\text{det}}$ is the mass of the detector, $t$ is the time duration of data taking, $\lambda_{0}$ is the total neutrino flux and, $\lambda(E_{\nu})$ is the neutrino energy spectrum.
+where $M_{\text{det}}$ is the mass of the detector, $t$ is the time duration of data taking, $\lambda_{0}$ is the total \antinue flux and, $\lambda(E_{\nu})$ is the \antinue energy spectrum.
 For a given experimental setup, the detector threshold decides the minimum recoil energy of the nuclei.
-As the number of neutrinos of higher energy ($>$ 6.0 MeV) is less, we have considered neutrinos with maximum energy about 6.0 MeV for the analysis.
-It can be noted here that the expected number of events in the detector is estimated by considering the contributions from each stable isotope of the element weighted by its natural abundance.
-Figure~\ref{fig:diffrate} shows the differential event rate dependence of recoil energy for Ge and Si detectors.
-For a given recoil energy, the number of events increases with the target mass number due to increase in number of neutron.
+Due to the lower abundance of \antinue s with energies exceeding 6.0 MeV, we have considered \antinue s with a maximum energy of approximately 6.0 MeV for the analysis.
+It can be noted here that the expected number of events in the detector is estimated by considering the contributions from each stable isotope of the element of the detector (Si or Ge) weighted by its natural abundance.
+Figure~\ref{fig:diffrate} shows the differential event rate dependence of maximal recoil energy for Ge and Si detectors.
+For a given recoil energy, the number of events increases with the target mass number due to an increase in the number of neutrons.
 However, the number of events decreases with the increase of recoil energy.
-So, it is necessary to either increase the target mass or energy of neutrinos for target with lower mass number.
-As mentioned earlier, the expected number of events also depends on the detector threshold.
+Consequently, it becomes imperative to either augment the target mass or the energy of neutrinos for targets with lower mass numbers.
+As previously mentioned, the expected number of events also depends on the detector threshold.
 The number of events expected in the detector of mass 10 kg is mentioned in Table~\ref{tab:calEvt}.
-Events are estimated considering the detector is placed at 4m distance from the Apsara-U reactor core for an exposure of 1 year.
+Events are estimated considering the detector is placed at 4m distance from the U-Apsara reactor core for an exposure of 1 year.